qichao1984/VB12Path/README.md

 <b>USAGE</b>

-Before getting started, please modify both scripts (VB12Path_FunctionProfiler.PL, VB12Path_TaxonomyProfiler.PL) at lines 6-16 to specify the locations of third party tools and their parameters.
+Before getting started, please modify both scripts (VB12Path_FunctionProfiler.PL, VB12Path_TaxonomyProfiler.PL) at lines 6-18 to specify the locations of third party tools and their parameters.
 If the tools are already in the system path, no revision is needed.
 By default, basic parameters are used for these tools.
 Users are encouraged to make revisions in cases of short reads and/or expecting more strict/relaxed results.
 We also encourage users to develop useful implementations based on VB12Path.

-Note: To start, download the Kraken2 database and modify script(VB12Path_TaxonomyProfiler.PL)(Line 133)
+Note: Kraken2 database could be downloaded from https://ccb.jhu.edu/software/kraken2/index.shtml?t=downloads, or built locally.

 <b>Example for using VB12Path_FunctionProfiler.PL:</b>